wso2/docs-ob-toolkit-cds/en/docs/try-out/dynamic-client-regsitration-flow.md

 ## Step 3: Register an application

-TPPs use the DCR API to request the ASPSP to register a new client.
+Accredited Data Recipients use the DCR API to request the Data Holder to register a new client.

 The registration request is a POST request that includes a Software Statement Assertion (SSA) as a claim in the payload.
 This SSA contains client metadata.
-It is a signed JWT issued by the Open Banking directory and the TPPs need to obtain it before registering with an ASPSP.
+It is a signed JWT issued by the Open Banking directory and the Accredited Data Recipients need to obtain it before registering with a Data Holder.

 This section explains the client registration process.